Location: Topsfield, MA

-- Quantify the water savings associated with use of frequent billing and conservation-oriented rate structures.
+- Measure the water savings from the more frequent billing and conservation-oriented water rates.

-Description: The town of Topsfield replaced 500 conventional water meters with radio-read meters.
-This allowed the town to read meters more efficiently and, as a result, bill these customers more frequently.
-The town converted its billing system to allow the 500 radio-read customers to receive a monthly water bill.
+Details: The town of Topsfield replaced 500 conventional water meters with radio-read meters.
+This allowed the town to read meters more efficiently and bill these customers more frequently.
 The rest of the customers continued to receive semiannual water bills.
-All water customers were charged at the same unit rate; the only variation was the frequency of billing.
+All water customers were charged at the same rate; the only variation was the frequency of billing.
 The town uses a progressive block-rate structure to encourage water conservation.

 All customers received a billing insert at the start of the study briefly explaining the importance of water conservation and the purpose of the study.
-No other specific educational outreach efforts were made, in order to isolate the effects of more frequent billing on customer behavior.
+No other specific outreach efforts were made, in order to isolate the effect of more frequent billing on customer behavior.

 - Five hundred radio-read meters were installed between January and June 2006.

-- Monthly billing for customers with radio-read meters began in June 2006 and continued through October 2007.
+- Monthly billing for customers with radio-read meters ran from June 2006 through October 2007.

 - The town of Topsfield imposed restrictions on outdoor water use during the summers of 2006 and 2007, a factor which greatly affected summer water use by both the control and pilot groups.

-Costs: $55,000 provided by the grant; $25,000 provided by the town of Topsfield to cover the cost of the new meters.
-Installation labor costs were covered by the town.
+$55,000 provided by the grant and $25,000 provided by the town of Topsfield for the new meters.
+Installation and billing labor costs were covered by the town.